OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

 * Run hardware and software tests to evaluate the complete OFS flow

-* Modify and leverage the script to the your environment and design
+* Modify and leverage the script to your environment and design

 #### **Table 1-2: Software Version Summary**